LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: Ability to Generate Random Graphs (RQ2)

-Implicitly, this approach hence compares interrogation patterns "bit to bit", regardless of the relevance of the collected bits.
+\paragraph{Gathering raw information, a meaningful abstraction?} Both RQ1 and RQ2 explore queries from graphs as a way to obtain more information bits per prompt, compared to the standard MCQ approach in which each request yields a number of bits capturing the number of possible answers to each question (typically 2 or 4 choices, hence 1 or 2 bits).
+Implicitly, RQ1 compares interrogation patterns ``bit to bit", regardless of the relevance of the collected bits.
 A natural limitation is to overlook the precise meaning of each bit.
-Concretely, for instance, one bit yielded by our approach captures whether the target LLM correctly predicted a (Jean Valjean, Cosette) relation in Les Misérables, whereas one bit yielded by MedMCQA benchmarks captures whether the target LLM correctly associates "A 40-year-old man has megaloblastic anemia and early signs of neurological abnormality" to a deficit in B12 Vitamin.
+Concretely, when one bit yielded by our approach captures whether the target LLM correctly predicted a (Jean Valjean, Cosette) relation in Les Misérables, one bit yielded by MedMCQA benchmarks captures whether the target LLM correctly associates ``A 40-year-old man has megaloblastic anemia and early signs of neurological abnormality" to a deficit in B12 Vitamin.
+In RQ2, while a bit produced in a random graph is not very useful on its own right, when enough are collected, we are able to form a group that can be statistically evaluated.
 The difficulty with considering the semantics associated with each bit is that the notion of relevance is strongly application dependent.
-The relevance varies depending on the use case, be it for fingerprinting a target LLM or for evaluating its ability to provide truthful medical advice.
+The relevance varies depending on the use case, for instance when evaluating the ability to provide truthful medical advice.